AVAnnotate/documentation/pages/collaborations.md

     <source src="https://ia601007.us.archive.org/21/items/anva_20250914/anva.mp4" type="video/mp4">
     Your browser does not support the video tag.
   </video>
-  <figcaption>This video demonstrates how add a collaborator to an AVAnnotate project via the 'Add User' function.</figcaption>
+  <figcaption>This video demonstrates how to add a collaborator to an AVAnnotate project via the 'Add Collaborator' function.</figcaption>
 </figure>

 <br>

 ### Collaborating via GitHub Organizations
-By managing collaborators through a GitHub Organization, multiple project authors can have access to any AVAnnotate project built under that GitHub Organization account.
-One affordance of this method is sustainability.
-An AVAnnotate project built via a GitHub Organization isn't owned by one author but the Organization itself.
-In this way, an AVAnnotate project can support long-term initiatives or multi-institutional collaborations without the confusion of individual project ownership.
+Managing collaborators through a GitHub Organization allows multiple project authors to access any AVAnnotate project created under that account.
+One benefit of this approach is sustainability.
+An AVAnnotate project built via a GitHub Organization isn't owned by a single author but by the Organization itself.
+This way, an AVAnnotate project can support long-term initiatives or multi-institutional collaborations without the confusion of individual ownership.

 Visit this page on [managing GitHub collaborators](https://avannotate.github.io/documentation/pages/gh-collab/){:target="_blank" rel="noopener"} for more information on creating a GitHub Organization.